 - Enables real-time transcription and translation

-- Enhances productivity in professional environments
+- Enhances workplace productivity

 - Supports multilingual communication